 Below you will find the description of my benchmark bike made in May.

 My quest for the most comfortable gravel bike possible begun in 2016 with buying a steel Jamis Renegade Exploit.

-My first upgrade was a Ergon CF3 Pro Carbon seatpost.
-An unique looking seatpost with so much visible flex that you feel like riding on a big plush tire.
-For some the amount of flex is too much but I am very happy with it.
+My first upgrade was an Ergon CF3 Pro Carbon seatpost.
+A unique looking seatpost with so much visible flex that you feel like riding on a big plush tire.
+For some, the amount of flex is too much but I am very happy with it.

-To increase the comfort even more I also purchased a Brooks C17 saddle.
-It is very comfortable saddle with a lot of flex build in.
+To increase the comfort, even more, I also purchased a Brooks C17 saddle.
+It is a very comfortable saddle with a lot of flex build in.

 Also to preserve my knees from injuries I bought a fantastic Speedplay Frog CrMo pedals that allow a free leg movement.

 Finally, to get more comfortable on steep hills I changed the rear cassette from 11-32 to 11-40 Shimano Deore which also required changing the rear derailleur to a long cage Shimano 105 R7000 GS.
 It all works perfectly in that combination.